sebastian-mora/ruse_website/blogs/a-quick-look-at-pritunl-vpn/index.md

 A few weeks ago I set up my Pritunl.
 Overall, I have had a great experience.
 Very easy to configure and manage compared to other VPN's I have used in the past.

-Pritunl is open-source so I decided to spend a few hours of my Sunday checking out the source code and web instance for vulns.
+Pritunl is an open-source so I decided to spend a few hours of my Sunday checking out the source code and web instance for vulns.

 ## Setup